The Law of the Limiting Factor

 Then comes soil biodiversity… in other words how alive your soil is.
 And then we have soil structure.
 Whether it is a clay, loam, or sandy soil.

-Let’s recap Liebig’s Barrel or the 186 year old natural law that can help you grow bigger and better herbs, veggies and fruits if you apply it with a modern twist.
+Let’s recap Liebig’s Barrel or the centuries-old natural law that can help you grow bigger and better herbs, veggies and fruits if you apply it with a modern twist.

 The growth of your plants is not controlled by the total amount of nutrients available but by the scarcest nutrient – the limiting factor.